Appendix I: Identifying the Scholarly Literature

 You can also use various search engines to find out about which journal articles that have been published on a particular subject—and indeed which articles are particularly important.
 I’ll talk here about three in particular: the Social Science Citation Index (part of the Web of Science); the Expanded Academic ASAP; and JSTOR.
 These are subscription services, but you can generally get access to those search engines through your university library’s website.
 You can also use publicly available search engines like Google to do work of this sort.
 But I’ll talk about that not here but in Chapter Six of the book.

-Web of Science (including the Social Sciences Citation Index [SSCI]): This search engine is a lot of fun to use once you get the hang of it.
-It allows you, first, to identify articles relating to topics you’re interested in, and then, using those articles as a kind of base, it allows you to “spread out” and identify related works.
+Web of Science: This search engine is a lot of fun to use once you get the hang of it.
+It allows you, first, to identify articles and other material relating to topics you’re interested in, and then, using those articles as a kind of base, it allows you to “spread out” and identify related works.
 You “spread out” by going both up and down.
 First, once you identify a particular article, you can see quickly which works that article cites in its footnotes.
-But you can also go the other way and see which articles in the SSCI database cite the particular article you’ve started out with.
+But you can also go the other way and see which articles in the database cite the particular article you’ve started out with.
 You can then do the same thing with the new articles you’ve identified, again spreading out in both directions.
 In that way you can generate a “web of citations,” and in the course of doing so, you develop a certain feel for that particular area of scholarship.
 You see which articles and authors are cited a lot, which journals are important, and so on.
+It’s also easy to save citations and then export those saved lists to EndNote, a bibliographic management program owned by the same company that owns the Web of Science.

 I should note that when you click into the link next to “Times Cited,” you’ll get a list of just some of the places where the article in question has been cited.
-If you’d like to see a more complete list, or if you just have a particular article that you’re interested in, you can click into the “Cited Reference Search” link near the top of the search page (or of the results page) and then searching for that particular article.
-On the page that turns up when you do this search, click the boxes that correspond to the article you’re interested in (or click “Select All”), then click the “Finish Search” box.
+If you’d like to see a more complete list, or if you just have a particular article that you’re interested in, you can do a “Cited Reference Search” (by clicking the blue box next to “Basic Search”) and then searching for that particular article.
+On the page that turns up when you do this search, click the boxes that correspond to the article you’re interested in (or click “Select All” if you want to see where all of them are cited), then click the “Finish Search” box.
 This generates another results page, which you can work with in the usual way.

 Those

-With the ProQuest search engine you can search up to 48 databases with just a single click of the mouse.
-The search engine is very easy to use, and it is often also easy to get full-text versions of items you’re interested.
+With the ProQuest search engine you can search up to 62 databases (list is linked at the top of the homepage) with just a single click of the mouse.
+The search engine is very easy to use, with many standard features, and it often allows you to get full-text versions of items you’re interested.

 JSTOR: JSTOR is the most important electronic archive for scholarly journals.
 People use it mainly to read specific articles they’ve already identified, articles that were published in one of the JSTOR journals.
 But you can also use it to identify articles dealing with particular topics.
 It has a very simple search engine.
 You can search in particular journals or in, say, just history or just political science journals (or both).
-You can search by author or by title (meaning by words or phrase in a title), and you can also do a full-text search.
-The search engine allows you to do all kinds of things.
-Suppose, for example, you wanted to see what leading political scientists had to say about the relative gains issue.
-You could begin by trying to see what Robert Jervis had to say about this issue.
-So you type “Jervis” in the author field and “relative gains” (with the quotation marks) in the full-text field.
-A number of listings turn up.
-Then, when you click into the link for a particular article, you’ll see a line just above the text of the article that says something like: “Your search term(s) occur 17 time(s) in this item.”
-That’s followed by a link that takes you to the pages that contain your search term.
+You can search by author or by title (meaning by words or phrase in a title), you can limit the search in various ways, and you can also do a full-text search.

 In